Nov 15, 2024 – Mar 3, 2025

 About the Artist

 Julie Alpert is a Seattle-based artist who makes colorful site-specific installations and works on paper.
 She earned a BA from the University of Maryland and an MFA from the University of Washington, both in painting and drawing.
-She has received grants from the Pollock-Krasner Foundation, Artist Trust, and Oklahoma Visual Art Coalition and has participated in artist residencies all across the US including two MacDowell fellowships, Roswell Artist in Residence Program, Tulsa Artist Fellowship, VCCA, and I-Park Foundation.
+She has received grants from the Pollock-Krasner Foundation, Artist Trust, and Oklahoma Visual Art Coalition and has participated in artist residencies across the US including two MacDowell fellowships, Roswell Artist in Residence Program, Tulsa Artist Fellowship, VCCA, and I-Park Foundation.
 Her work is in the collections of the Anderson Museum, Facebook Seattle, Ledger Bentonville, Seattle Public Utilities, King County, and the Washington State Art Collection.
-She has a site-specific installation opening at San Luis Obispo Museum of Art in November 2024, and a major public art commission opening at SeaTac Airport in June 2025.
-She is married to the artist Andy Arkley and they have three cats: Coconut, Koala, and Baby Cloud.
-Julie is represented by J. Rinehart Gallery in Seattle.
+She has a major public art commission opening at SeaTac Airport next year and is represented by J. Rinehart Gallery.
+Julie is married to the artist Andy Arkley and they have three cats: Coconut, Koala, and Baby Cloud.

 Support for Strange Magic provided by